Collage for a Cause: Making Political Postcards

 Send your political representatives mail they will notice, and maybe even keep.

 Handmade art can communicate your message more effectively than a phone call.
-Let me tell you a story: Last weekend when I was waitressing at my day job, I had the pleasure of serving Patricia Hymanson, a Democratic state representative from Maine.
-We got to talking about politics, and I mentioned the upcoming workshop I'll be leading.
+Let me tell you a story: Once, when I worked as a waitress, I had the pleasure of serving Patricia Hymanson, a Democratic state representative from Maine.
+We got to talking about politics, and I mentioned the upcoming workshop I'd be leading.
 In Ms. Hymanson's words,

 "Anything with handwriting gets more attention, art might even be saved."
 Everyone is calling their representatives these days, but most calls follow a set script that has been suggested by activist groups or even political apps such as 5Calls.
 While the increase in citizen activism is wonderful, the impersonal nature of scripted calls can mean your message becomes another tally on a list.
 A personal message incorporating your original art is a powerful way to create an emotional connection with your local politician.